Fact Check: What’s wrong with Earthstone Energy, Inc. (ESTE) today

-Looking at the current readings for Earthstone Energy, Inc., the two-week RSI stands at 45.05.
+Looking at the current readings for Earthstone Energy, Inc., the two-week RSI stands at 40.41.
 This figure suggests that ESTE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current ESTE readings is similarly very revealing as it has a stochastic reading of 32.01% at this stage.
-This figure means that ESTE share price today is being neutral.
+The stochastic readings, on the other hand, based on the current ESTE readings is similarly very revealing as it has a stochastic reading of 29.18% at this stage.
+This figure means that ESTE share price today is being overbought.

-Technical chart claims that Earthstone Energy, Inc. (ESTE) would settle between $5.24/share to $5.34/share level.
-However, if the stock price goes below the $4.95 mark, then the market for Earthstone Energy, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.77 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.1.
+Technical chart claims that Earthstone Energy, Inc. (ESTE) would settle between $5.08/share to $5.27/share level.
+However, if the stock price goes below the $4.77 mark, then the market for Earthstone Energy, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $4.65 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.05.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Seaport Global Securities lowered their recommendation on shares of ESTE from Buy to Neutral in their opinion released on October 10.
 Wells Fargo analysts have lowered their rating of Earthstone Energy, Inc. (NYSE:ESTE) stock from Outperform to Market Perform in a separate flash note issued to investors on July 08.
 Analysts at Imperial Capital are sticking to their Outperform stance.
 However, on February 27, they lifted price target for these shares to $9 from $7.